 Let the Best Idea Win

 More brains are better than one!
 In big bureaucratic companies, ideas from a single executive tend to cross the finish line without resistance if you’re higher up on the food chain.
-For our company to grow – we empower teams and groups of individuals to cultivate a healthy debate in order to let the best idea win.
+For our company to grow – we empower teams and groups of individuals to invest in brainstorming unique ideas using the first principle technique followed by a healthy debate to let the best idea win.
 You can be drafted at any time to contribute to a project or initiative outside of your normal scope of duties.
 Our core values were assembled by an eclectic group of nearly 40 global employees across every team to help us get to the final product that you are reading today.
-How’s that for crowdsourcing?
+How’s that for crowdsourcing.

 How we implement this at HighRadius